Paul Kennedy (American judge)

+Education, military service, and career

-After serving as a United States Marine during the Vietnam War, Kennedy used a Fulbright Scholarship to earn a Juris Doctor from Georgetown University.
+Kennedy was raised in Philadelphia and received a B.A. from Saint Joseph's University there.
+After serving stateside in the United States Marine Corps during the Vietnam War, Kennedy used a Fulbright Scholarship to earn a Juris Doctor from Georgetown University.

 He practiced law at his own firm in New Mexico for thirty-six years.
 His practice focused on the civil rights including the right to free speech.
 He is fluent in both English and Spanish.

 Judicial career

-Kennedy first served as a judge when he was temporarily appointed by Governor Gary E. Johnson in 2002.
+Kennedy first served as a judge when he was temporarily appointed by Governor Gary Johnson in 2002, to a seat on the state supreme court vacated by the retirement of Joseph F. Baca, until the election of a successor.
 After serving out his term, he returned to private practice.
 In 2012, Governor Martinez nominated Kennedy to the court again after he was unanimously selected by a non-partisan committee.
+Kennedy ran as a Republican for reelection to the seed, but was defeated by Barbara J. Vigil.